 - I.e., your new certification body would have to be accredited for ISO 20000-1 to correctly perform a certification transfer for that standard.

 - The subject certificate must be valid and active for the transfer process to be completed.

-With all that confirmed, both certification bodies must also adhere to the requirements of IAF MD-2 when performing the transfer, as there are requirements and responsibilities relevant to the issuing and accepting certification bodies.
+With all that confirmed, both certification bodies must also adhere to the requirements of IAF MD-2 when performing the transfer, as there are requirements and responsibilities relevant to both organizations.

-- The receiving certification body’s assessment of the issuing certification body’s accreditation and on the previous work performed by the issuing certification body;
+- The issuing certification body’s accreditation, as well as the previous work performed by the issuing certification body;

 - The review of reports and other external audit-related documents; and